ilielucianno/office-network-infrastructure/README.md

 - WireGuard setup is simple but key management must be organized – I created a spreadsheet for client keys.
 - Odoo permissions are granular – I created two roles: HR Manager (full access) and HR Viewer (no salary data).
 - 2FA in Odoo must be enabled per user – Not a global setting, so I had to configure each user manually.
+- Running OPNsense as a VM on the existing server is possible but requires careful resource allocation (RAM/CPU).
+- Snort can be set to low-memory mode to coexist with other services.

 ---